Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 ## Other possibly helpful info
 To play with friends you have several options:
-ZeroTier One
+ZeroTier One /
-RADMIN VPN
+RADMIN VPN /
-Direct connection with port forwarding
+Direct connection with port forwarding.
 [More info over here](https://github.com/project-fika/Fika-Documentation?tab=readme-ov-file#installation)

 I prefer using ZeroTier One, I've found this to be the most "hassle-free" experience for players.